Battery Case vs Power Bank

 Pros

-- Charges multiple devices at once; works with any USB-compatible device
+- Charges multiple devices simultaneously with multiple ports

 Cons